rwaldron/jQuery.Mines/README.markdown

 # jQuery.Mines

-Simply put, it's a publisher/subscriber system that makes organizing and grouping logic execution fun and easy.
+Simply put, it's kind of a publisher/subscriber system that makes organizing and grouping logic execution fun and easy.
+It's real strength is that it allows you to define many functions, store them with similar "fuse" names and trigger them in groups - with ONE function call.

 [jQuery.Mines wiki](http://wiki.github.com/rwldrn/jQuery.Mines/ "jQuery.Mines wiki")